What Is a Personal Brand?

 It’s a powerful line that states your worth and competence in a single hit.

 You tell a story with your online presence.
 Type your name into Google and see what appears.
-Take another look at your LinkedIn, Instagram or wherever else you have a profile.
-Do they reflect how you would like to be seen?
+Review LinkedIn, Instagram, or wherever else you have a profile.
+Ensure they reflect how you would like to be seen.
+Check out how companies use data-driven marketing to see examples of a consistent online narrative.

 Here are some tips: